Download Finding Aid (1.6 MB)

 Scope and Content Note

-The James H. Carlisle Speech consists of a typescript copy of a speech delivered by James H. Carlisle concerning the "Great Falls" of the Catawba River as well as the establishment of Mount Dearborn, a federal military arsenal in the early 1800s in Chester County.
+The James H. Carlisle Speech consists of a typescript copy of a speech delivered by James H. Carlisle concerning the "Great Falls" of the Catawba River as well as the establishment of Mount Dearborn, a federal military arsenal in the early 1800s in Chester County, South Carolina.
+The title of the speech is "What Might Have Been: An Almost Forgotten Page of South Carolina's History".

 Transferred from Vertical File of the Reference Department, Dacus Library, Winthrop University